 America forgave their screen goddess, sympathized with their icon and loved her even more than before.
 It said that she strung a soft nerve as much in her women fans as in her men, that somewhere, her admirers saw the deep sadness behind the carefree laughs and that their heart went out for this ‘perpetual orphan’ as she was called.

 I read these lines of her from the book Fragments, “Only parts of us will ever touch parts of others…?
 One’s truth is just that really – One’s truth,” and wondered at the truth and depth so merely and beautifully communicated by this supposedly ‘dumb blond’ and the greatest pin-up girl of all ages.
 What many of us did not know was that though she could not study beyond the tenth grade, she took evening classes to catch up on her education.
 Monroe read classics; her library had about four hundred books, some of them of literary giants like Dostoevsky, Joyce, Chekov etc. Her great wish was to play a Shakespearean heroine, and she devoted herself to acting classes to be ready for the role when it came up.

 As I read and tried to understand the legend that Monroe was, my heart (as million others’) went out for the little Norma Jean Baker (her real name) – rejected, unwanted and passed around from one foster care to another (it is said she had more than sixty addresses in her short thirty-six years), as much as for her life-long struggle against loneliness, insecurity, as for her commitment to herself to command respect for herself, both as a person and an actor.

-Related reading: 15 cute things a girl does when she really loves you
+Related reading: 15 cute things a girl does when she loves you

-But of all the myriad qualities that I admire about this actress, what is most compelling is perhaps the fervour and a sense of an all-consuming passion to learn and better her craft…to do better, to be better.
+But of all the myriad qualities that I admire about this actress, what is most compelling is perhaps the enthusiasm and a sense of an all-consuming passion for learning, and better her craft…to do better, to be better.